telekom-mms/ansible-collection-icinga/README.md

 - Ansible version: 2.9.10
 - Icinga package repository configured
-- And for Redhat based Distributions you need to have install epel package repository too
+- Note: for Redhat based Distributions you need to have install epel package repository too